How We Work

 - Understanding contracts and deadlines

-- Performing due diligence
+- Performing their own due diligence

 Required disclosures and acknowledgments must be completed before certain activities, including showings or negotiations, can occur.